It was most likely developed in the United States by a Chinese chef and it became an instant success!

 Serve with rice or with steamed broccoli, as I did.
 Or both!
 Top with additional orange zest and thinly sliced green onions, if desired.

-*This would taste good with chicken breast cubes, seasoned and sauteed in a little oil without the egg and cornstarch.
+If you wish to avoid the deep-frying method, use chicken breast cubed and seasoned.
+Saute in a little oil until cooked, about 5-10 minutes, depending on the size of the cubes.
 Simply add the sauteed cubes to the finished sauce as stated above.

 **The sauce it so good, I advice doubling the sauce ingredients!